smals-belgium/shared-referral-prescription-webcomponent/CONTRIBUTING.md

 Start the MAGS application, click on the menu item and the component should be displayed :)

 # Push to github
+- Remove the package-lock file and run run npm i WITHOUT vpn
-Run npm i an past the content to package-lock.github.json Run npm run push:github in a bash terminal.
+- Run npm run push:github in a bash terminal.
+- After push succeeds remove the package-lock file and run run npm i WITH vpn